simpledotorg/dhis2-hypertension-package/doc/design_guide.md

 | HTN access       | Can edit and view | Can view only        | Can view only        |
 | HTN data capture | Can view          | Can view only        | Can capture and view |

----

-## References

-1. World Health Organization (25/08/2021).
+[^1]: World Health Organization (25/08/2021).
 Hypertension Key Facts.
 Retrieved from: <https://www.who.int/news-room/fact-sheets/detail/hypertension> (Accessed on 19/09/2022) [↩](https://docs.dhis2.org/en/implement/health/non-communicable-diseases/hypertension-control/design.html#fnref:first)
-2. Global Burden of Disease 2021: Findings from the GBD 2021 Study.
+[^2]: Global Burden of Disease 2021: Findings from the GBD 2021 Study.
 Retrieved from: <https://www.healthdata.org/research-analysis/library/global-burden-disease-2021-findings-gbd-2021-study> (Accessed on 02/07/2024)

 [ref1]: ./design-guide-images/htn-dashboard-top-3-cards.png
 [ref2]: ./design-guide-images/htn-dashboard-next-3-cards.png